Excerpt from Are You Anybody? An Actor’s Life, by Bradford Dillman

 The hairs on the back of my neck stand up just thinking about this scene.

 Watching Robert Mitchum do anything is a master class in how to … well, act.
 He doesn’t appear, ever, to be doing anything.
-This was true from the get-go with him, and he made a big point of never seeming to work.
+He made a big point of never seeming to work.
 He strolls through movies, smoking, looking ahead with the heavy-lidded eyes, easy, natural, and is either ominous or sexy, depending on the material.
-He could be either.
-Many actors don’t have that versatility.
-Or, their “sexuality” comes off as “ominous”, and therefore they cannot be believable as a regular romantic leading man.
-Mitchum wasn’t like that.
+He was the ultimate Alpha Male.
 He could be terrifying (as in Night of the Hunter), or sexy and romantic.
 He could be a resourceful hero.
 He could be a sad-sack low-life.
 He could conduct his own “instrument”, like a Maestro, bringing this or that quality forward, but my analogy makes it seem deliberate or studied.
 Nothing he does is ever studied.
-This is a man who was a valid leading man for decades.
+He was a valid leading man for decades.
 It cannot be explained.
 All one can say is that Mitchum needed to be at the center.
 He’s too strong, too good, for anything else.
-He was the ultimate Alpha Male.